georgepaterson/coding-conventions/README.md

 	condition ? expression1 : expression2

-It is preferred that if...else statements rather than the conditional operator are used as it improves the readability of the code.
+It is recommended that if...else statements rather than the conditional operator are used as it improves the readability of the code.

 ### Eval